James Anthony Lehew

 - Height 6' 0", Weight 185 lb.

-The April 1962 issue of Baseball Digest wrote an article about him called The Rookie Who Deals from under the Table.
+The April 1962 issue of Baseball Digest featured an article about him called The Rookie Who Deals from under the Table.
 The reason was because he was a submariner.
 The article said that during a tremendous first minor league season at Pensacola, he developed a back injury that required surgery and plagued him his second year.